 Involvement in diseaseDefects in VWF are the cause of von Willebrand disease (VWD) [MIM:277480].
 VWD defines a group of hemorrhagic disorders in which the von Willebrand factor is either quantitatively or qualitatively abnormal resulting in altered platelet function.
 Symptoms vary depending on severity and disease type but may include prolonged bleeding time, deficiency of factor VIII and impaired platelet adhesion.
 Type I von Willebrand disease is the most common form and is characterized by partial quantitative plasmatic deficiency of an otherwise structurally and functionally normal Willebrand factor; type II is associated with a qualitative deficiency and functional anomalies of the Willebrand factor; type III is the most severe form and is characterized by total or near-total absence of Willebrand factor in the plasma and cellular compartments, also leading to a profound deficiency of plasmatic factor VIII.

-Immunocytochemical analysis labeling Von Willebrand Factor with ab6994 at 1/100 dilution.
+Immunocytochemical analysis labeling Von Willebrand Factor in equine exuberant granulation cells with ab6994 at 1/100 dilution.

 The nuclear counterstain is DAPI(blue)

 ab6994 staining Von Willebrand Factor in pig skin tissue sections by Immunohistochemistry (IHC-P - paraformaldehyde-fixed, paraffin-embedded sections).
 Tissue was fixed with formaldehyde and blocked with 3% serum for 30 minutes at 20°C; antigen retrieval was enzymatic using pronase, 1mg/ml.
 Samples were incubated with primary antibody (1/500 in PBS) for 12 hours at 4°C. A Biotin-conjugated goat anti-rabbit IgG polyclonal (1/200) was used as the secondary antibody.